nickgamb/mindgardenai-site/src/pages/blog/2024-07-20-lets-build-a-bci.md

 <br>

-A custom red and black jumper was created to easily connect each electrode while the power distribution board is hidden cleanly out of sight.
+Custom red and black jumpers were created to easily connect each electrode while the power distribution board is hidden cleanly out of sight.

 <br>